-Now that you know what staging is, you’re probably wondering if it’s worth the cost and effort.
+Now that you know what staging is, you’re probably wondering if it’s worth the cost, home staging statistics and effort involved.
 Sure, it’s nice for buyers to be able to look at your home and imagine making it their own.
 But can a good cleaning and some decorating changes really make or break a deal?

 You may find a homebuyer who can see the value of your home without having it highlighted for them.
 But those buyers are few and far between.